Alexander Schwolow: Hertha BSC

 On 4 August 2020, Hertha BSC agreed on a deal with SC Freiburg to sign Schwolow, after triggering his €8 million release clause.
 Under head coach Bruno Labbadia, the 28-year-old replaced long-time regular starter Rune Jarstein and made 18 Bundesliga appearances.
 As the Berlin-based side were in danger of relegation, Labbadia was replaced by Pál Dárdai, who had already coached the team from 2015 to 2019, and he preferred Jarstein in goal from matchday 19.
 However, Dárdai stated: "Alex Schwolow owns the future.
 He's number one, even if Rune is playing at the moment."
 On matchday 27, Schwolow returned in Hertha's goal as Jarstein was out after becoming infected with the Alpha variant of COVID-19 during the pandemic.

 Schwolow became the starting goalkeeper again during the 2021–22 season, as Hertha were once again in a relegation fight.
 On 2 April 2022, he suffered a thigh injury in the league match against Bayer Leverkusen, ruling him out for the remainder of the season.
 He was replaced in goal by backup Marcel Lotka, and afterwards by Oliver Christensen in the relegation playoffs against Hamburger SV after Lotka broke his nose.

+On 26 July 2023, his contract with Hertha was terminated by mutual consent.